+A. REPLACEMENT PROPERTY:

+ASSESSOR'S PARCEL NUMBER

+PROPERTY ADDRESS CITY

+DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

+DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

+B. ORIGINAL (FORMER) PROPERTY:

-A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: DATE OF DISASTER ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY NOTE: You must attach a copy of the original property's latest tax bill and any supplemental tax bill(s) issued before the date of the disaster.
-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? 🗌 Yes 🗌 No If Yes, please explain:
+ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

+PROPERTY ADDRESS CITY

+Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+Yes No

+If Yes , please explain:

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

 I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing, and all information hereon, is true, correct, and complete to the best of my knowledge and belief.

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER ()
+MAILING ADDRESS DAYTIME PHONE NUMBER

-CITY, STATE, ZIP EMAIL ADDRESS
+CITY, STATE, ZIP E-MAIL ADDRESS